S-Adenosyl methionine: Polyamine biosynthesis

 SAM is required for cellular growth and repair.
 It is also involved in the biosynthesis of several hormones and neurotransmitters that affect mood, such as epinephrine.
 Methyltransferases are also responsible for the addition of methyl groups to the 2′ hydroxyls of the first and second nucleotides next to the 5′ cap in messenger RNA.

 Therapeutic uses

+SAMe has been studied for depression, osteoarthritis, and liver diseases with inconclusive results, and while generally considered safe short-term, its long-term safety, use during pregnancy, and risks for people with bipolar disorder or compromised immune systems remain unclear.

+Osteoarthrtitis pain

 As of 2012, the evidence was inconclusive as to whether SAM can mitigate the pain of osteoarthritis; clinical trials that had been conducted were too small from which to generalize.

+Liver disease

 The SAM cycle has been closely tied to the liver since 1947 because people with alcoholic cirrhosis of the liver would accumulate large amounts of methionine in their blood.
 While multiple lines of evidence from laboratory tests on cells and animal models suggest that SAM might be useful to treat various liver diseases, as of 2012 SAM had not been studied in any large randomized placebo-controlled clinical trials that would allow an assessment of its efficacy and safety.